jadecobra/python_tdd_exercises/source/classes/inheritance.rst

   because :ref:`None<what is None?>` is not a :ref:`class<what is a class?>`.

-* I comment the line out with a note to help me remember
+* I add a note and comment the line out

   .. code-block:: python
     :lineno-start: 25